woosting/turris-notes/howtos/pihole.md

 ENJOY ADD-FREE BROWSING

-But please: consider donating / taking a subscriptions for content providers you deem worthy of your money!
+But please consider donating registering for a subscriptions at content providers you deem worthy of your money!

 # Notes